Iraq–Italy relations

 Iraqi–Italian relations are the interstate ties relations between Iraq and Italy.
-Iraq has an embassy in Rome and Italy has an embassy in Baghdad and a consulate-general in Basra.
+Iraq has an embassy in Rome and Italy had an embassy in Baghdad and a consulate-general in Erbil.

 History

 From Iraq's independence (1932) to the Ba'ath revolution (1968)

 In June 1940, when Fascist Italy joined the second world war, on the side of Germany, the British-siding Iraqi government did not break off diplomatic relations, as they had done with Germany.
 Thus the Italian Legation in Baghdad became the chief centre for Axis propaganda and for fomenting anti-British feeling.
 In this they were aided by Mohammad Amin al-Husayni, the Grand Mufti of Jerusalem.
 The Grand Mufti had fled from Palestine shortly before the outbreak of war and later received asylum in Baghdad.

 Following the 1941 Iraqi coup d'état, the immediate plans of Iraq's new leaders were to refuse further concessions to the United Kingdom, to retain diplomatic links with Fascist Italy, and to expel most prominent pro-British politicians from the country.

 In the aftermath of the Anglo-Iraqi War, Rashid Ali and the Mufti of Jerusalem fled to Persia, then to Turkey, then to Italy, and finally to Berlin, Germany, where Ali was welcomed by Hitler as head of the Iraqi government-in-exile.
 In propaganda broadcasts from Berlin, the Mufti continued to call on Arabs to rise up against the British and aid German and Italian forces.
 He also helped recruit Muslim volunteers in the Balkans for the Waffen SS.